 The Clery Act recognizes certain university officials and offices as "Campus Security Authorities" (CSAs).
 Under Federal Law CSA's are required to report a crime.
 The Act defines these individuals, among other individuals, as "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 An official is defined as a person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."
-These individuals are identified and trained by the Clery Compliance Coordinator on an annual basis.
-CSAs are trained either through an in-person training with testing or an online training with testing, depending on departmental preference.
 In the event that an identified CSA witnesses or is made aware of the occurrence of a Clery Act crime within Clery geography, they are required to immediately report the crime to CSPS.
 Reports may be made confidentially to protect the identity of the victim.
 For more information about CSAs and their responsibilities, refer to the CSA webpage at https://my.gonzaga.edu/campus-resources/campus-security-public-safety/the-clery-act/campus-security-authorities.